 Working with a variety of musical genres, Jim’s creativity and flair for melody and structure are earning him an ever-growing collection of co-writes as 2018 sees him release his second album “Mosquito” under the artist name “Atlantic Machine”, a glowing reference to his achievements.

-Jim can be found playing guitar on Randy Crawford and Taylor Swift tracks, recording with Christopher Lee, engineering for Herbie Hancock or jamming with Glen Matlock (Sex Pistols) as part of his live line-up.
+Jim can be found playing guitar on Randy Crawford and Taylor Swift tracks, recording with Christopher Lee, engineering for Herbie Hancock or playing bass with Glen Matlock (Sex Pistols) and Earl Slick (David Bowie) as part of his live line-up.
 He is passionate about supporting new talent, bands/artists whether starting out or already established.